 - 1. Pre-lab preparation

 - 2. Careful management of lab procedures (e.g., sterile technique, proper waste disposal, experimental procedures, dilutions, etc.)

 - 3. Ability to adapt to unforeseen procedural changes

 - 4. Caliber of thinking before asking questions

 - 5. Scientific approach (e.g., proper use of notebooks, experimental design)

 - 6. Accuracy

 - 7. Independence

 - 8. Team work

 - 9. Safety consciousness, including proper PPE

 - 10. General neatness in lab

+- 11. Arrive to lab on time

-- 11. Overall professionalism
+- 12. Overall professionalism

-Please note: You will be expected to get into the habit of methodical, well-planned and organized work by the mid-term.
+Please note: You will be expected to get into the habit of methodical, well-planned and organized work by mid-term.
 This will help you with the experiments in the second half of the course.